Bielik20/ng-lazy-forms/README.md

 # Demo and Tutorial

-Following [demo application](https://github.com/Bielik20/ng-lazy-forms) uses NgLazyForms to recreates application from [Angular Reactive Forms tutorial](https://angular.io/guide/reactive-forms) as for version 5.2.9 with minor changes that are discussed during the explanation.
-To inspect demo for yourself simply repository and run:
+Following [demo application](https://github.com/Bielik20/ng-lazy-forms) uses **NgLazyForms** to recreates application from [Angular Reactive Forms tutorial](https://angular.io/guide/reactive-forms) as for version 5.2.9 with minor changes that are discussed in the tutorial.
+To inspect demo for yourself simply clone repository and run:
 ```
 npm i
 ng serve